Gov’t maps next steps for telemedicine rollout

 Government agencies and development partners have begun outlining concrete steps to improve telemedicine services in the Philippines, following a joint planning workshop aimed at turning evaluation findings into actionable reforms.

-The Department of Economy, Planning, and Development (DEPDev), through its Monitoring and Evaluation Staff, convened a Management Response and Action Planning Workshop on 16 March to address gaps in the implementation of telemedicine for individual-based health services.
+The Department of Economy, Planning, and Development (DEPDev), through its Monitoring and Evaluation Staff recently convened a Management Response and Action Planning Workshop to address gaps in the implementation of telemedicine for individual-based health services.

 Findings presented during the workshop were based on an evaluation conducted by the De La Salle University–Social Development Research Center, which assessed how telemedicine is currently delivered across the country.
 Agencies then translated these findings into management responses during guided planning sessions.

-The workshop was led by Undersecretary Joseph J. Capuno and attended by Health Assistant Secretary Christian Lei M. Saquilabon, along with representatives from the Philippine Health Insurance Corporation, Department of the Interior and Local Government (DILG), and the Technical Education and Skills Development Authority (TESDA), among others.
+The workshop, held on 16 March, was led by Undersecretary Joseph J. Capuno and attended by Health Assistant Secretary Christian Lei M. Saquilabon, along with representatives from the Philippine Health Insurance Corporation, Department of the Interior and Local Government (DILG), and the Technical Education and Skills Development Authority (TESDA), among others.

 The initiative underscores a growing push within government to improve digital health services, as agencies work to make telemedicine more accessible, efficient, and responsive to patient needs.